GDP per capita in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Reflecting a sharper deterioration in manufacturing activity and softer growth of the services sector, the IHS Markit composite Purchasing Managers’ Index (PMI) slipped from 51.7 in September to 51.2 in October, the lowest reading since November 2013.
+Reflecting a much weaker contraction of the manufacturing sector and a return to growth by the services sector, the IHS Markit composite Purchasing Managers’ Index (PMI) jumped to 49.7 in June from 29.2 in May.